observablehq/plot/README.md

 * [Changelog](./CHANGELOG.md)
 * [Contributing](./CONTRIBUTING.md)

-For an interactive overview, see the [Plot Cheatsheets](https://observablehq.com/@observablehq/plot-cheatsheets), or download the [PDF](img/plot-cheatsheets.pdf).
+For a quick overview, see the interactive [Plot Cheatsheets](https://observablehq.com/@observablehq/plot-cheatsheets), or download the [PDF](img/plot-cheatsheets.pdf).

 ## Installing